Accurate Shear Measurement with Faint Sources: Introduction

 Faint sources play a major role in shear measurement, as their number density is much larger than the brighter ones.
 However, the telescope exposure time is typically expensive.
 On the other hand, short exposure time is sometimes preferred for minimizing the effect of unstable observation conditions (\eg, PSF) and transient events (\eg, cosmic rays).
 We therefore have a strong motivation to understand that without sacrificing the accuracy in shear measurements, if the requirement on the source photon number is really necessary.
 We find that this goal is indeed achievable by extending the method of Z11, as shown in this work.

 The key idea is to realize that the PS of the Poisson noise is independent of the wave-number in Fourier space, unlike the PS of the source signal which is strongly suppressed by the PSF at large wave-numbers.
 The PS of the Poisson noise can therefore be estimated at large wave-numbers, and then subtracted at all wave-numbers to avoid shear bias in the method of Z11.
-The details of this idea are presented in \S\ref{single}.
+The details of this idea are presented in \S\ref{single}\footnote{We note that the idea of estimating and subtracting the PS of the Poisson noise from the source PS is not new.
+Similar treatment has been widely applied in the studies of galaxy clustering \citep{thomas10,Ho12,kang12,anderson14} and CMB.}.
 For images combined from a number of exposures through, \eg, the MultiDrizzle algorithm \citep{fh02,koekemoer07}, we show that the PS of the Poisson noise of the image is a function of the wave-number, which is determined by the parameters of dithering and MultiDrizzle.
 In this case, the amplitude of the Poisson noise PS can still be estimated using Fourier modes at large wave-numbers, and subtracted at all wave-numbers according to the pre-determined form of the Poisson noise PS.
 By incorporating the above procedures into the method of Z11, we can remove the systematic shear bias due to the source Poisson noise in very general cases.
 This part of our work is shown in \S\ref{dithering}.
 In \S\ref{data}, we use the SDSS data and the COSMOS/ACS data to confirm our statements about the properties of the Poisson noise.

-We give a conclusion, and some brief discussions in \S\ref{conclusions}.
+We note that the noise bias in shear measurement was previously discussed by several authors \citep{refregier12,mv12,miller13,vio14} for methods that based on fitting the galaxy images with parameterized profiles.
+Their calculation and removal of the noise bias are therefore model-dependent.
+In contrast, the noise treatment proposed in this paper is free of assumptions on galaxy profile due to the model-independent nature of Z11.
+This feature is particularly important for shear measurement at high redshift, where the fraction of irregular galaxies is large \citep{bundy05}.
+In \S\ref{conclusions}, we give a conclusion of our method, as well as a brief discussion about some other existing shear recovery methods.